 The primary material used to make a wood block determines its durability and the quality of its sound.
-Because of this, our list of best wood blocks only includes products that are made with high-quality materials.
+Because of this, our list of the best wooden blocks only includes products that are made with high-quality materials.
 We excluded the options made of wood types that aren’t suitable for musical instruments (such as oak), and we also left out plastic jam blocks made of generic plastics, such as ABS or PVC.

-For beginners, wood is usually the best option, as it has the most natural sound.
+For beginners, wood is usually the best blocks option, as it has the most natural sound.
 On the other hand, plastic jam blocks, although they produce a slightly different sound, offer more longevity.